Yanbing-Shao/FDY-based-SED-AT/README.md

-Repository for the paper ''Cosmopolite Sound Monitoring (CoSMo) : a study of urban sound event detection systems generalizing to multiple cities''
+Forked from Repository for the paper ''Cosmopolite Sound Monitoring (CoSMo) : a study of urban sound event detection systems generalizing to multiple cities''

+Add new model FDY-SED

 ### Comparison of audio frontends when training only on SONYC (extension of Fig. 1 from the paper)
 ![Alt text](experiments/figures/frontend_comparison.png?raw=True)